User Guides v3.0

 Learning Plugin Parameter Binding Targets

-To create a learn a binding to plugin parameter, open the plugin's editor and choose Create Parameter Binding:
+To learn a binding to plugin parameter, open the plugin's editor and choose Create Parameter Binding:

 Create Parameter Binding

 While the Learn Binding window is open you can move any setting in the plugin editor and the associated parameter will be selected in the Bind To drop down.
-Here the Amplifier Attack knob was turned resulting in the "A_Attack" parameter being selected:
+Here the "Cutoff" knob was turned resulting in the "Cutoff" parameter being selected:

 Create Parameter Binding Step 2